Validation and assessment

-Summative assessment varies from module to module, but is typically made up of an oral exam, written exam, and coursework assignments.
-An outline of the summative assessment structure for your module may be found on our course information pages.
+Assessment varies from module to module, but is typically made up of a piece of written coursework done at home mid-way through the semester, a speaking assignment or exam toward the end of the teaching period, and a final written exam during the University's examination period.
+An outline of the assessment structure for your module may be found on the relevant course information page

 The completion of an MLTC course can be validated in different ways depending on who you are and how much you achieve.
 The table below summarizes the different schemes and the minimum validation criteria to be met.

 |Scheme||Available to||Attendance (70% minimum)||Coursework||Oral Assignment / Exam||Written Exam|

 Research Training Programme

 |MLTC Certificate of Attendance||All learners||Yes||No / Optional||No / Optional||No / Optional|

 Please note that students who have been granted fee waivers under the Languages for All programme of the Doctoral Development Programme must meet the above requirements in order to remain eligible for future fee waivers.